 Florida recognizes three degrees of theft.
 Third-degree grand theft charges result when someone steals $300 or more worth of property.
 Penalties include up to five years in prison or five years of probation and a $5,000 fine.
 When someone steals $20,000 or more worth of property, they can face second-degree grand theft charges.
 Penalties include up to 15 years in prison or 15 years of probation and a $10,000 fine.
 A first-degree grand theft charge is when someone steals $100,000 or more worth of property.
-Ft.
-Lauderdale joyriding lawyers have seen penalties include up to 30 years in prison with a maximum fine of $10,000.
+Our Ft.
+Lauderdale lawyers have seen penalties that include up to 30 years in prison with a maximum fine of $10,000.

 Possible Defenses for Joyriding